 The vast majority of countercyclical students turned to 2-year institutions during the 2008 recession.
 Drawn by cheaper, convenient, and career-focused programs, about 70% of countercyclical students enrolled in community colleges and vocational institutions.
 Of these, many went to vocational institutions.
 As unemployment rose from late 2008 through 2010, enrollment growth at these institutions spiked by more than 20 percentage points.

 Many unemployed workers saw a clear path back into the workforce in the short-format career-oriented programs offered at these institutions.
 The most popular included medical assistant training, cosmetology, massage therapy, commercial driver’s license (CDL) training, and training for automotive mechanics.

 Unfortunately for vocational institutions and community colleges, enrollments went back down during the recovery after the Great Recession.
-As the economy improved, student counts declined by 2-6 percent each year for community colleges, and by as much as 12 percent a year for vocational institutions.
+As the economy improved, student counts declined by 2-6% each year for community colleges, and by as much as 12% a year for vocational institutions.